jvde-github/AIS-catcher-for-Android/README.md

 <img src="https://github.com/jvde-github/AIS-catcher/blob/1c2b33d6b7c9df0d5a85e3224a196481d7df92ba/media/running_OCPN%5B1%5D.jpg" width=40% height=40%>
 </p>

-AIS-catcher will run as a foreground service.
+AIS-catcher will run as a foreground service so the app will continue to receive messages when closed.
 That's all there is to it.
+Have fun!

 ## To do